 The golden arches turn teal

 The smart cookies in Sedona realised after the Harmonic Convergence of the late 1980’s that the area’s natural beauty had serious tourism potential.
 So the local government instituted strict codes to minimise how the built environment of the town would detract from the beauty of the natural landscape.
 The code includes height restrictions and a colour palette that blends with the environment.
-When fast food giant McDonald’s moved into town, they fought the City of Sedona to put their famous golden arches on their building despite being outside the local colour restrictions.
+When fast-food giant McDonald’s moved into town, they fought the City of Sedona to put their famous golden arches on their building despite being outside the local colour restrictions.
 McDonald’s lost and the teal arches of the Sedona outlet became national news and a tourist attraction in their own right.

 Seeing the sights

 Hiking, mountain biking, jeep rides, horseback and helicopter are just some of the many ways you can see Sedona, requiring varying degrees of time, physical activity and risk.
 On the ground, a guide will help you get the best out of the fascinating geology or in locating a vortex.
-Afterwards, you can relax in the tranquillity of your surrounds in a spa, gallery or holiday resort.
-Sedona has become a haven for the rich and famous to take time out on their million dollar ranches.
+Afterwards, you can relax in the tranquillity of your surroundings in a spa, gallery or holiday resort.
+Sedona has become a haven for the rich and famous to take time out on their million-dollar ranches.
 Therefore local facilities are generally good quality, but with the price tag to match.
 You may want to time your visit to take in (or avoid) one of a variety of festivals celebrating yoga, jazz and film among others.

 Peace, love & inspiring travel,